| 2001 |

 | 2025 |

-Conditional knockout mouse models, ChIP-seq in primary human aortic SMCs, multiomics (transcriptomic and translatomic analyses), histological and quantitative imaging analyses |
+Conditional knockout mouse models (embryonic and adult SMC-specific), ChIP-seq in human aortic SMCs, multiomics (transcriptomic and translatomic analyses), histological quantitative imaging |

 Cardiovascular research |